NormalVR/Normcore-Documentation/docs/guides/using-ar-as-a-spectator-view.md

 <video width="100%" title="Adding AR Foundation and ARKit via Package Manager." controls><source src={addARFoundationAndARKit} /></video>

-Next, we’re going to import the [AR Spectator Example](</downloads/Normcore%20AR%20Spectator.unitypackage>) unitypackage from Normal, which includes a few utilities and the scene you’ll end up with at the end of this guide.
+Next, we’re going to import the AR Spectator Example via Package Manager, which includes a few utilities and the scene you’ll end up with at the end of this guide.

-<video width="100%" title="Importing the 'AR Foundation Example' Unity package." controls><source src={importNormcoreARUnitypackage} /></video>
+<video width="100%" title="Importing the 'AR Spectator' UPM package." controls><source src={importNormcoreARSpectatorUPM} /></video>

 Perfect.
 Let’s save a copy of the Realtime + VR Player scene to use for our AR Spectator app.
 Here I’m going to call it “VR Player (AR Spectator)”.